intelligent-environments-lab/CityLearn/README.md

   - ```seed()```: specifies a random seed

 ### Building
-The DHW, cooling and heating demands of the buildings have been pre-computed and obtained from EnergyPlus.
-The DHW and, cooling and heating supply systems (HVAC system) are sized such that the DHW, cooling and heating demands are always satisfied.
-CityLearn automatically sets constraints to the actions from the controllers to guarantee that the DHW, cooling and heating demands are satisfied, and that the building does not receive from the storage units more energy than it needs.
+The DHW and cooling demands of the buildings have been pre-computed and obtained from EnergyPlus.
+The DHW and cooling supply systems are sized such that the DHW and cooling demands are always satisfied.
+CityLearn automatically sets constraints to the actions from the controllers to guarantee that the DHW and cooling demands are satisfied, and that the building does not receive from the storage units more energy than it needs.
-The file ```building_attributes.json``` contains the attributes of each building, which can be modified.
-We do not advise to modify the attributes Building -> HeatPump -> nominal_power and Building -> ElectricHeater -> nominal_power from their default value "autosize", as they guarantee that the DHW, cooling and heating demand are always satisfied.
+The file building_attributes.json contains the attributes of each building, which can be modified.
+We do not advise to modify the attributes Building -> HeatPump -> nominal_power and Building -> ElectricHeater -> nominal_power from their default value "autosize", as they guarantee that the DHW and cooling demand are always satisfied.
 - Building attributes (all in kWh)
-  - ```cooling_demand_building```: demand for cooling energy to cool down and dehumidify the building.
+  - ```cooling_demand_building```: demand for cooling energy to cool down and dehumidify the building
-  - ```heating_demand_building```: demand for heating energy to heat up the building.
-  - ```dhw_demand_building```: demand for heat to supply the building with domestic hot water (DHW).
+  - ```dhw_demand_building```: demand for heat to supply the building with domestic hot water (DHW)
-  - ```electric_consumption_appliances```: non-shiftable electricity consumed by appliances.
+  - ```electric_consumption_appliances```: non-shiftable electricity consumed by appliances
-  - ```electric_generation```: electricity generated by the solar panels.
+  - ```electric_generation```: electricity generated by the solar panels
-  - ```electric_consumption_cooling```: electricity consumed to satisfy the cooling demand of the building.
+  - ```electric_consumption_cooling```: electricity consumed to satisfy the cooling demand of the building
-  - ```electric_consumption_heating```: electricity consumed to satisfy the heating demand of the building.
-  - ```electric_consumption_cooling_storage```: if > 0, electricity consumed by the building's HVAC device (i.e. heat pump) to increase cooling energy stored; if < 0, electricity saved from being consumed by the building's HVAC device (through decreasing the cooling energy stored and releasing it into the building's cooling system).
+  - ```electric_consumption_cooling_storage```: if > 0, electricity consumed by the building's cooling device (i.e. heat pump) to increase cooling energy stored; if < 0, electricity saved from being consumed by the building's cooling device (through decreasing the cooling energy stored and releasing it into the building's cooling system).
-  - ```electric_consumption_heating_storage```: if > 0, electricity consumed by the building's HVAC device (i.e. heat pump) to increase heating energy stored; if < 0, electricity saved from being consumed by the building's HVAC device (through decreasing the heating energy stored and releasing it into the building's heating system).
-  - ```electric_consumption_dhw```: electricity consumed to satisfy the DHW demand of the building.
+  - ```electric_consumption_dhw```: electricity consumed to satisfy the DHW demand of the building
   - ```electric_consumption_dhw_storage```: if > 0, electricity consumed by the building's heating device (i.e. DHW) to increase DHW energy storage; if < 0, electricity saved from being consumed by the building's heating device (through decreasing the heating energy stored and releasing it into the building's DHW system).
   - ```net_electric_consumption```: building net electricity consumption
-  - ```net_electric_consumption_no_storage```: building net electricity consumption if there were no cooling, heating and DHW storage
+  - ```net_electric_consumption_no_storage```: building net electricity consumption if there were no cooling and DHW storage
-  - ```net_electric_consumption_no_pv_no_storage```: building net electricity consumption if there were no cooling, heating and DHW storage and PV generation
+  - ```net_electric_consumption_no_pv_no_storage```: building net electricity consumption if there were no cooling, DHW storage and PV generation
-  - ```hvac_device_to_building```: cooling and heating energy supplied by the HVAC device (i.e. heat pump) to the building
+  - ```cooling_device_to_building```: cooling energy supplied by the cooling device (i.e. heat pump) to the building
   - ```cooling_storage_to_building```: cooling energy supplied by the cooling storage device to the building
-  - ```heating_storage_to_building```: heating energy supplied by the heating storage device to the building
-  - ```hvac_device_to_cooling_storage```: cooling energy supplied by the HVAC device to the cooling storage device
+  - ```cooling_device_to_storage```: cooling energy supplied by the cooling device to the cooling storage device
-  - ```hvac_device_to_heating_storage```: heatinf energy supplied by the HVAC device to the heating storage device
   - ```cooling_storage_soc```: state of charge of the cooling storage device
-  - ```heating_storage_soc```: state of charge of the heating storage device
   - ```dhw_heating_device_to_building```: DHW heating energy supplied by the heating device to the building
   - ```dhw_storage_to_building```: DHW heating energy supplied by the DHW storage device to the building
   - ```dhw_heating_device_to_storage```: DHW heating energy supplied by the heating device to the DHW storage device